jmgirard/jmgirard/README.md

 - [facs][facs] - An *experimental* R package for working with Facial Action Coding System (FACS) data.
 - [hitop][hitop] - An *experimental* R package for working with Hierarchical Taxonomy of Psychopathology (HiTOP) data.
 - [rlmstudio][rlmstudio] - An *experimental* R package for accessing and controlling local AI models using LM Studio.
-- [CARMA][carma] - A deprecated software for collecting continuous media annotations.
+- [CARMA][carma] - An archived software for collecting continuous media annotations.
-- [DARMA][darma] - A deprecated software for collecting continuous two-dimensional media annotations.
+- [DARMA][darma] - An archived software for collecting continuous two-dimensional media annotations.

 ## Quarto Extensions
 - [lordicon][lordicon] - A stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
 - [embedpdf][embedpdf] - A stable Quarto extension for embedding PDF files in HTML.
-- [honeypot][honeypot] - A deprecated Quarto extension for detecting LLM cheating on HTML assignments.
+- [honeypot][honeypot] - An archived Quarto extension for detecting LLM cheating on HTML assignments.
-- [details][details] - A deprecated Quarto extension for embedding interactive details blocks in HTML documents.
+- [details][details] - An archived Quarto extension for embedding interactive details blocks in HTML documents.

 ## Docker Images:
 - [rstudio2u][rstudio2u] - A multiarchitecture (amd64/arm64) image combining rstudio and r2u.